orsanawwad/netsec_hw2_setup/README.md

 docker exec -it CONTAINER_NAME bash
 ```

-Where container name are one of the following
+Where container name can be one of the following:

 ```
 private_a